wp-plugins/fetch-tweets/readme.txt

 `[fetch_tweets id="123"]`

 where 123 is the rule ID you just created.
-The ID can be found in the *Fetch Tweets* page in the administratin panel.
+The ID can be found in the *Fetch Tweets* page in the administration panel.

 Go to the [Other Notes](http://wordpress.org/extend/plugins/fetch-tweets/other_notes/) section for more usage details.